 The cost estimate for this project was derived from vendor input and manufacturer pricing.
 Facility Services recommends that the project be phased in.
 Included in Phase I are the buildings of the Community Center to include the Theater, Recreation Building, Indoor Sports Center, Creative Arts Building, and Heritage Building, with work planned for FY 2013/14.
-Phase II will include the buildings of the Civic Center, City Hall, City Hall,
+Phase II will include the buildings of the Civic Center, City Hall, City Hall Annex, South Annex, Public Safety, Library, and Sunnyvale Office Center.
+This work is recommended for FY 2014/15.